 Consolidated is committed to keeping its rates as reasonable as possible without compromising water service to our Stockholders.
 Effective February 1, 2023, Consolidated’s charges for water delivered is $5.90 per thousand gallons.
 Consolidated’s water rates pay for the operation, maintenance, debt service (if any), depreciation, insurance, taxes, and accumulation of reserves for capital improvements.
 Your meter size determines the monthly service charge in accordance with the following schedule:

 |Meter Size||Monthly Customer Fixed Service Charge||Minimum Shares Required|

 No combination or aggregation of charges for service to a customer through two or more meters shall be made.

-  Effective with all billings on and after February 1, 2018, the bi-monthly customer fixed service charges for fire line connections shall be in accordance with the following schedule (rates in parentheses are for comparison):
+Effective with all billings on and after February 1, 2020, the monthly customer fixed service charges for fire line connections are reflected in the following schedule (rates in parentheses are for comparison):

 Fire Line Connection

 Consolidated’s delinquent account policy is applicable for all unpaid and delinquent water billing and fire line connection accounts.